hedera-dev/multi-wallet-hedera-transfer-dapp/README.md

 #### How to activate your account on Hedera Testnet

-* Activate it by transferring any 100 test HBAR to your EVM address using our faucet at https://portal.hedera.com/faucet
+* Activate it by transferring any 100 test HBAR to your EVM address using our [faucet](https://hubs.ly/Q03YhtWl0)

 -----